SnowflakePowered/librashader/README.md

   * Should work on OpenGL 4.5 but this is not guaranteed.
 The OpenGL 4.6 runtime may eventually switch to using `ARB_spirv_extensions` for loading shaders, and this will not be marked as a breaking change.
   * The OpenGL 4.6 runtime uses Direct State Access to minimize changes to the OpenGL state.
 For GPUs released within the last 5 years, this may improve performance.
 * Vulkan
-  * The Vulkan runtime uses [`VK_KHR_dynamic_rendering`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_dynamic_rendering.html) by default.
+  * The Vulkan runtime can use [`VK_KHR_dynamic_rendering`](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_dynamic_rendering.html).
     This extension must be enabled at device creation.
-Explicit render passes can be used by configuring filter chain options, but may have reduced performance compared to dynamic rendering.
+    Dynamic rendering may have improved performance when enabled, and supported by the host hardware.
   * Allocations within the runtime are done through [gpu-allocator](https://github.com/Traverse-Research/gpu-allocator) rather than handled manually.
 * Direct3D 11
   * Framebuffer copies are done via `ID3D11DeviceContext::CopySubresourceRegion` rather than a CPU conversion + copy.